top of page

 It lies to protect you, but sometimes in all the wrong ways.

-In this expanded guide, we’ll gently unpack the most common mental lies your brain tells you, how they shape your reality, and practical, compassionate ways to outsmart them using mindful awareness, proven mindset tools, and simple daily practices.
+In this expanded guide, we’ll gently unpack the most common brain lies your, why they appear during stress or growth, how they shape your reality, and how to outsmart them using practical, compassionate ways, mindful awareness, proven mindset tools, simple daily practices, journaling, and gentle daily practices.

 Your brain would rather keep you unhappy but familiar